- September 24, 2020

 As there are 3 types of sentiment analysis to evaluate or analyze customer behavior.

 Understanding Emotion and Sentiment

-Text analytics models are based on artificial intelligence (AI), which uses natural language processing (NLP), and can therefore not only read text-based data but also comprehend it.
+Text analytics models are based on artificial intelligence (AI), which uses natural language processing (NLP analytics solution), and can therefore not only read text-based data but also comprehend it.

 In the context of social media, text analytics helps identify tonality in text, such as anger, fear, joy, despair, et cetera, expressed via tweets, comments, status updates, stories, chat messages and more.

 Using text analytics, one can discover patterns and themes in user language to derive important and essential feedback.

 Using a combination of machine learning and NLP, topics currently generating interest across social platforms can be traced.
 It helps understand user behavior online and predict what the future trends may be based on the language and terms used.